Indian-origin jailed in Singapore for fracturing face of Myanmar maid | Law-Order

 - Singapore

-A 25-year-old Indian-origin man has been sentenced to six months in jail in Singapore for grievously beating up his domestic help in 2020.
+A 25-year-old Indian-origin man has been sentenced to six months in jail in Singapore for grievously beating up his domestic help from Myanmar in 2020.

-Suriya Krishnan was also ordered to pay SGD8,500 in compensation to the victim, a domestic worker from Myanmar.
+Suriya Krishnan was also ordered to pay Singapore dollars 8,500 in compensation to the 27-year-old victim.

 On the night of May 29, 2020, Suriya's family was celebrating his father's birthday in the apartment.
 Before celebrations began, Suriya consumed a 750ml bottle of liquor and was intoxicated.